barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.3.6 =
+= 1.3.7 =
-Release date 8 October 2021
+Release date 11 January 2022

- * Minor code improvements.
+ * Added Traditional Chinese translation (credit: @alexlion1114).
- * Tested up to WordPress 5.8.1
+ * Updated DataTables library to 1.11.3.

 See changelog.txt for more details.